hxorasani/weld-vscode-support/README.md

 ---

 💡 Weld CSS and Weld HTM are experimental formats.
 Use them if you prefer a lighter syntax with clean indentation, but still want full editor support in VS Code.
-You'd the Weld bundler installed to make use of these formats for your PWAs
+You'd need the Weld bundler installed to make use of these formats for your PWAs